 The Invaded State (3) occurs primarily when aggressive, introduced perennial grasses invade adjacent native grassland communities.
-Crested wheatgrass in particular is a concern, especially when native plant communities are adjacent to seeded pastures.
+Crested wheatgrass in particular, can be a concern especially when native plant communities are adjacent to seeded pastures.
 An estimated 20 million acres of crested wheatgrass have been planted in the western U.S. (Holechek, 1981).
 Crested wheatgrass produces abundant seeds that can dominate the seedbank of invaded grasslands (Henderson and Naeth, 2005), although crested wheatgrass cover decreases with increasing distance from seeded areas (Heidinga and Wilson, 2002).
-The early growth of crested wheatgrass allows this species to take advantage of early season soil moisture, which may result in competitive exclusion of native coolseason rhizomatous wheatgrasses and bunchgrasses such as prairie Junegrass (Christian and Wilson, 1999; Heidinga and Wilson, 2002; Henderson and Naeth, 2005).
+The early growth of crested wheatgrass allows this species to take advantage of early season soil moisture, which may result in competitive exclusion of native cool-season rhizomatous wheatgrasses and bunchgrasses such as needle and thread (Christian and Wilson, 1999; Heidinga and Wilson, 2002).
 Once established, monocultures of crested wheatgrass can persist for at least 60 years (Krzic et al., 2000; Henderson and Naeth, 2005).
 Reduced soil quality, (Dormaar et al., 1995), reduced plant species diversity, and simplified structural complexity (Henderson and Naeth, 2005) result in a state that is substantially departed from the Reference State (1).